Apply to Master's Studies

 If you are graduating this year

-To check whether you may submit the final diploma at a later stage, please contact the Admissions Officer at admissions@cr.vu.lt.
-Each case is reviewed individually.
+• To check whether you may submit the final diploma at a later stage, please click here.
+If your situation is not described, you can contact the International Admissions Office at admissions@cr.vu.lt.

 Official transcripts from your institution

-You may be asked to request your University or testing board to send official academic transcripts in a sealed and stamped envelope directly to Vilnius University (Office of International Admissions, Universiteto str.
+• You may be asked to request your secondary school, university, or testing board to send official academic transcripts in a sealed and stamped envelope directly to Vilnius University (Office of International Admissions, Universiteto str.
 3, LT-01513, Vilnius, Lithuania).

-Digital copies are accepted during the admissions period and may be sent directly to the Admissions Office at admissions@cr.vu.lt from an official institutional email address.
+• Digital copies may be submitted during the admissions period and sent directly to the Admissions Team at admissions@cr.vu.lt from an official institutional email address.

 2. Country-specific requirements